8 of 10: Dealing with Dragons was all you could ask for in a children’s fantasy – funny, clever, fast-paced, and a strong, terrific heroine.

 Isn’t that what you want to hear when you pick up a book you know nothing about?
 (Yes, yes, it is).

-And she was right – this book was delightful.
+And she was right – Dealing with Dragons was delightful.
 Just the kind of book I’ll be handing to my children to read or possibly reading aloud to them if I can figure out how to pronounce ANY of the names in the book (which is highly doubtful).

 The story follows Princess Cimorene (see? how would you pronounce that name?!) who is not particularly interested in the etiquette lessons she’s forced to endure.
 She makes do by convincing various staff to teach her to fence, perform magic, etc, but of course she’s always caught and told such pursuits are “not proper.”

 The final straw comes when she is to be married to a prince who doesn’t particularly care for her and whom she thinks, predictably, is a total bore.
 And so Cimorene runs away, finds herself in a dragon’s lair and gets herself hired on as a dragon’s princess, responsible mainly for cleaning and cooking and running errands.